Seaman

 September 11, 1803

-Friendly, WV The boats enter the Long Reach of the Ohio River.
-Lewis describes squirrels swimming across the river and has his dog, Seaman, captures several.
-When fried, Lewis finds them fat and tasty.
-Clark is at Louisville recruiting personnel.
+The boats enter the Long Reach of the Ohio River where Lewis sees squirrels swimming across the river.
+He has his dog, Seaman, capture several and when fried, he finds them fat and tasty.

 April 22, 1805